hero931/wellness-organizer-node-capstone/readme.md

 # Wellness Organizer

-Wellness Organizer is an interactive full-stack web app that helps users build their own wellness program that includes combination of nutrition and workout exercises by guiding them through the principle of consistent progress.
+Wellness Organizer is an interactive full-stack web app that helps users build their own wellness program that includes combination of nutrition and workout exercises by guiding them through the principle of consistent progress.Well

 ## Screenshots